 2. Keep it simple

-Avoid products that add fragrances, dyes/colors and preservatives.
+Avoid products with added fragrances, dyes and unnecessary preservatives.
 Fewer ingredients mean fewer chances to react to something.

 “Generally speaking, look for fragrance-free, dye-free, paraben-free and hypoallergenic products,” Dr. Thompson said.
 “Products like these are a good place to start when looking for sensitive skin care products.”